-The Ministry is in charge of the technical and administrative supervision of private schools, that is in terms of examining and approving the educational programs and curricula adopted in private schools.
+The Ministry is in charge of the technical and administrative supervision of private schools.
+That is in terms of examining and approving the educational programs and curricula adopted in private schools.
 There are several types of schools offering private education:

 - Monolingual, bilingual and international schools.

-- International schools: they offer educational programs and curricula accredited by international education systems/bodies.
+- International schools which offer educational programs and curricula accredited by international education systems/bodies.

-Over the past 46 years, the education system has seen major developments.
+Over the past 48 years, the education system has seen major developments.
 The government’s considerable investment in education has proven to be effective.
-By the 2015/2016 academic years, the number of schools reached (1,068) schools, offering education to (540,068) male and female students and employing (56,586) male and female teachers.
+By the 2019-2018 academic years, the number of schools reached (1124) schools, offering education to (579024) male and female students and employing (56385) male and female teachers.